durangoretro/web/docs/tools/nanoboot.md

 ## General operation

 The idea is pretty simple: by using the `NMI` (or similar) line as a **clock** signal, the sender quickly gets the receiver's attention for every transmitted bit.
 Upon servicing this prioritary interrupt, any lower-privilege ones are masked.
-Then, this mask is temporarily lifted so, _if the **data** line is asserted_, an `IRQ` (or other lower privilege/maskable interrupt) is issued and a **flag** is marked, and returns.
-After this brief interrupt enabling, the NMI checks for the aforementioned flag: if that flag is _not enabled_, a **zero** was received.
+Then, this mask is temporarily lifted so, _if the **data** line is asserted_, an `IRQ` (or other lower privilege/maskable interrupt) is issued and a **flag** is marked, then returns.
+After this brief interrupt enabling, the NMI routine checks for the aforementioned flag: if that flag is _not enabled_, a **zero** was received.
 Otherwise, it's a **one**.

 The NMI routine should keep count of the times it was called, so after _eight calls_ a whole byte was received (_shifting_ the bits _in_ as soon as they're checked).
 Then, that byte is **written** into the corresponding address and a suitable _pointer_ is incremented to point to the following address, until the **address limit** is reached; at that point, loaded code is **executed**, if possible (more on this later).